ansible/awx/awx/api/templates/api/_list_common.md

     ?or__field=value&or__field=othervalue
     ?or__not__field=value&or__field=othervalue

+(_New in AWX 1.5_) The default AND filtering applies all filters simultaneously to each related object being filtered across database relationships.
+The chain filter instead applies filters separately for each related object.
+To use, prefix the query string parameter with `chain__`:

+    ?chain__related__field=value&chain__related__field2=othervalue
+    ?chain__not__related__field=value&chain__related__field2=othervalue

+If the first query above were written as `?related__field=value&related__field2=othervalue`, it would return only the primary objects where the *same* related object satisfied both conditions.
+As written using the chain filter, it would return the intersection of primary objects matching each condition.

 Field lookups may also be used for more advanced queries, by appending the lookup to the field name: